barsoom/devbook/definition_of_done/README.md

 * Secure (consider the security aspects)
 * Localized
 * Documented (updating or adding relevant docs, especially for new tasks/routines)
-* Approved by the product owner
+* Approved by the product owner and the designer
 * Used in production (deployed, feature-toggled on, rolled out to everyone)
   * Feature toggle removed if not needed, or scheduled for removal if we're not keeping it forever
 * Stakeholders have been informed that the feature is available